sagemath/sage/src/doc/en/reference/references/index.rst

              *Handbook of Product Graphs*,
              CRC press, 2011

 ..
+[HilGra1976] \A. P. Hillman, R. M. Grassl,
+                *Reverse plane partitions and tableau hook numbers*, Journal of Combinatorial Theory, Series A 21 (1976), pp. 216--221.
+                :doi:`10.1016/0097-3165(76)90065-0`

+..
+[HJ18] Thorsten Holm and  Peter Jorgensen
+    *A p-angulated generalisation of Conway and Coxeter's theorem on frieze patterns*, International Mathematics Research Notices (2018)

+..
 [HJ2004] Tom Hoeholdt and Joern Justesen, *A Course In
             Error-Correcting Codes*, EMS, 2004

+..
+[HJ2020]  U. Hartl and A.-K. Juschka,
+             *Pink’s theory of Hodge structures and the Hodge conjecture over function fields*, in *`t`-motives: Hodge structures, transcendence and other motivic aspects* EMS Ser.
+Congr.
+Rep. (2020), 31-182

+..
+[HK2002] *Introduction to Quantum Groups and Crystal Bases.*
+            Jin Hong and Seok-Jin Kang.
+2002.
+Volume 42.
+            Graduate Studies in Mathematics.
+American Mathematical Society.

 ..
 [HK2002a] Holme, P. and Kim, B.J. *Growing scale-free networks
              with tunable clustering*, Phys.
 Rev. E (2002). vol 65, no 2, 026107.